Chubflix/maze-extension/README.md

 Then in the GitHub project, go to Settings -> Secrets and Variables -> Actions -> Repository secrets -> New Repository Secret.
 Add the token with the name "CHUB_AUTH_TOKEN".

-The use of an IDE like Intellij is very strongly recommended.